 On the subject of the National Curriculum, this was the decade the National Curriculum assessments, colloquially known as "SATs" were brought in, designed to test kids in English, Maths and Science at the end of ever "Key Stage" (typically at the end of Years 2, 6 and 9).
 These have attracted a lot of criticism (including from teachers' unions) over the stress they were supposedly putting kids under, teaching to the tests, their use as part of school league tables etc.

-As for the networks, NBC was pretty much king of the roost thanks to its lineup of sitcoms.
-Fox had The Simpsons, The X-Files and its massive sports contract to fall back on, and CBS and ABC were pretty much neck-and-neck at the bottom.
+As for the US networks, NBC was pretty much king of the roost thanks to its lineup of sitcoms, Fox had The Simpsons, The X-Files, and its massive sports contracts to fall back on, and CBS and ABC were pretty much neck-and-neck at the bottom.
 ABC did have a success story with TGIF, though.
 1995 saw the birth of The WB and UPN, and while neither would reach the mass appeal of the Big Four, they would ultimately be successful within their own niches (teenagers and young adults for the WB, and African-Americans for UPN).
-Cable was still largely a wasteland of reruns, syndication, cooking shows and movies, with the few channels that did become popular (MTV, ESPN, HBO, Cartoon Network, Nickelodeon) doing so by carving out their own niches instead of trying to compete with broadcast television.
-The common joke about cable was that it was "57 channels and nothin' on."
-It was only at the end of the decade when HBO started debuting shows like The Sopranos and Sex and the City and proving that cable was a viable outlet for popular original programming.